 We are excited to provide our teachers and students with a tool which will assist in identifying areas of growth based upon your student's individual needs.
-NWEA'S MAP allows for the opportunity to set goals and track individual student growth throughout the school year.
-As our district continues to move toward our 2020 Vision for personalized learning, it is important that students have common understanding of their skills.
-MAP aligns with our state standards and national assessments and will help your child identify their strengths and areas for growth in reading, math and science.
-As an introduction to you, we have provided several frequently asked questions and responses.
+NWEA'S MAP provides the opportunity to set goals and track individual student growth throughout the school year.
+MAP aligns with our state standards and national assessments and will help your child identify their strengths and areas for growth in reading and math.
+Our students will participate in MAP three times this year, at the start of the year, at semester, and in early spring.

+As an introduction to you, we have provided several frequently asked questions about MAP and responses to those questions.
+You may also find helpful information on the NWEA website at nwea.org.